Bachelor of Arts – Honors in English

 What courses do you need for the BA Honors in English?

 In addition to satisfying the Faculty’s Basic Requirements for the BA (and any relevant requirements toward a minor), students taking the Honors in English must complete between 54 and 72 credits in Senior English (including at least 9 credits at each of the 200 and 400 levels) as well as ENGL 498: Honors Essay.
-For complete program information, click on the Honors/Combined Program Planner pdf on the right.
+For complete program information,see our Honors/Combined Check Lists (PDF)

 Bachelor of Arts – Combined Honors